tufke/Spring-Boot-Stack-Exchange-Service/README.md

 # Spring Boot - Stack Exchange Service

 Goal:

-•	Create an API server which can analyse the content of big xml files
+*	Create an API server which can analyse the content of big xml files
-•	A distributable docker container running the server
+*	A distributable docker container running the server

-Requirement
+Requirement:
-•	Create an API with Spring Boot (Java) and Maven.
+*	Create an API with Spring Boot (Java) and Maven.
-•	A POST request should be possible with a url to an XML file (this file can be > 1GB)
+*	A POST request should be possible with a url to an XML file (this file can be > 1GB)
-•	The response of the post request should hold an overview of the analysation of the XML fields.
+*	The response of the post request should hold an overview of the analysation of the XML fields.
-•	The code should be unit and component tested.
+*	The code should be unit and component tested.
-•	Place the code on github account.
+*	Place the code on github account.
-•	The code should pass the maven build and be runnable via cli with max of 512MB of memory.
+*	The code should pass the maven build and be runnable via cli with max of 512MB of memory.
-•	At least a single Java 8 feature should be included.
+*	At least a single Java 8 feature should be included.

 Docker container
 •	Create a docker-image for the server, based on the standard Java docker image (https://hub.docker.com/_/java/).
 The dockerfile used to     create this image should be part of the repo.